Data parsing

 std::vector<std::shared_ptr<Triangle>>

-readTriangles(const std::string a_filename, const std::string a_vertexDataIdentifier);
+readTriangles(const std::string& a_filename, const std::string& a_vertexDataIdentifier);

 Note